CDTC Reopening Statement

 Carpooling Best Practices

-As with any other issue that may arise, carpool groups should discuss and agree on practices that everyone in the group will follow.
-The precautions below will help keep everyone healthy.
+Carpool groups should discuss and agree on COVID-19 practices that everyone in the group will follow.
+Best practices include:

-- Wear a mark while riding in the car.
+- Wear a mask while riding in the car.

 - Wash your hands before and after riding in the car.